-[subsection (1) substituted by section 7 of Act 24 of 1987]
+[subsection (1) substituted by section 7 of Act 24 of 198 and section 10(2) of Act 31 of 2008]

 - (2) A court other than the court which made an order referred to in subsection (1) may rescind, vary or suspend such order if the parties are domiciled in the area of jurisdiction of such first-mentioned court or the applicant is domiciled in the area of jurisdiction of such first-mentioned court and the respondent consents to the jurisdiction of that court. - (3) The provisions of subsections (1) and (2) shall mutatis mutandis apply with reference to any order referred to in subsection (1) given by a court in a divorce action before the commencement of this Act.